 I don’t know about you, but after I eat pizza, I don’t always feel very virtuous.
 The mounds of cheese, the carb-a-licious crust, and the sometimes indulgent toppings (looking at you, pepperoni and sausage!) lead me to crave a big salad for my next meal.

 This pizza, however, is so packed with veggies that it could be enjoyed in lieu of a salad.
-It’s gluten-free, full of southwestern flavor, and packed full of fiber and omega-3 essential fatty acids.
-The latter two benefits are courtesy of the Bob’s Red Mill ground flaxseed meal, which I really enjoy experimenting with in baking.
+It’s gluten free, full of southwestern flavor, and packed full of fiber and omega-3 essential fatty acids.
+The latter two benefits are courtesy of Bob’s Red Mill's ground flaxseed meal, which I really enjoy experimenting with in baking.
 Flaxseed meal can be a substitute for eggs in a lot of baked goods (1 tablespoon flaxseed meal + 3 tablespoons of water = 1 large egg) and it adds an incredible nuttiness to the finished product.
-It can also be used in lieu of flour in some recipes, which is what I did here!
+It can also be used instead of flour in some recipes, which is what I did here!

 The health benefits to flaxseed meal are astounding, too.
 Among its perks are that it controls cholesterol, is high in soluble and insoluble fiber, contains lignans (which contain antioxidants), and it’s full of heart healthy omega-3s.

 Now back to the pizza!
 Since we’re not using flour for this pizza crust, we need something to hold it all together.
 The flaxseed meal, which soaks up the liquid from the eggs, and the mozzarella combine to create a crust that stays together beautifully.
 You can not only pick up this crust with your hands, but fold it if you’re into eating pizza New York style!